 Q: How do I close my DAR.fm account?

-A: You can send email to closeaccount@dar.fm and we'd be happy to help you out.
-Please be sure to send your request from the email address that you signed up to DAR.fm with.
+A: Send an email to closeaccount@dar.fm and we'll be happy to help you out.
+Please be sure to include the email address that you used to sign up for DAR.fm with your request.

 Recording Content